-The source substance tellurium is a metalloid, while tellurium dioxide is the oxidised form of tellurium.
-Tellurium dioxide or its reaction product with water, tellurous acid and the corresponding tellurites $((TeO_3)^{2-})$, are stepwise reduced in the body to telluride (Te2-), the typical form of reduced tellurium in the body.
+The source substance tellurium dioxide is the oxidised form of the target substance, the metalloid tellurium.
+Tellurium dioxide or its reaction product with water, tellurous acid and the corresponding tellurites $((TeO_3)^2)$, are stepwise reduced in the body to telluride (Te^2) , the typical form of reduced tellurium in the body.
 Telluride is then methylated to mono-, di- or trimethylated tellurium, which are excreted via urine, faeces or air (Ogra, 2009).